ahmedkhaled14/MyStore_TestAutomation/README.md

 12. Change the quantity to 2.
 13. Verify that Total price is changing and reflecting correct price.
 Similar way you can add few more test cases.

+#### NB: If you wish to use SHAFT with IntelliJ please apply these settings:
+Run/Debug Configurations > Edit Configurations... > Templates > TestNG > Configuration > Listeners > Add all SHAFT_Engine Listeners [AlterSuite, InvokedMethod, Suite]